Usbac/borealis/docs/en/types.md

 | \xhh     | Character whose hexadecimal code is hh       |
 | \uhhhh   | Unicode character whose code point is hhhh   |

-## Array
+## Table

-Arrays are actually an ordered map.
-A map associates keys to values.
+Tables are actually an ordered map.
+A map associates a key to a value.

-A borealis array can be treated as an array, a hashmap, a dictionary and more.
+A borealis table can be treated as an array, a hashmap, a dictionary, an object and more.

-An array can be created with the `[` and `]` tags.
+A table can be created with the `[` and `]` tags.
 Any number or comma-separated `key = value` or `value` can be declared inside.

-If multiple elements in the array use the same key, only the last one will be used and all the others will be overwritten.
+If multiple elements in the table use the same key, only the last one will be used and all the others will be overwritten.

 The comma after the last element is optional.